-Since these sockeye salmon are line-caught, they will be some of the finest sockeye salmon available.
+Since these wild sockeye salmon are line-caught, they will be some of the finest sockeye salmon available.
 If you’ve had our line-caught king salmon and coho salmon, sockeye salmon will have a deeper red color and a more robust flavor.
 This robust flavor can pair nicely with more audacious seasonings.

 Our wild Alaska Sockeye Salmon portions are robust in flavor.
 They are handled to perfection with our One Hook One Fish philosophy.